n3wt0n/BlogPosts/085 - Azure Pipelines Manual Validations.md

 I wanna know what you think about this feature, so let me know in the comment section below.

-Also, checkout [this video over here](https://youtu.be/3cGtA__dKUc), where I talk about the differences between Classic and YAML pipelines for both Build and Release.
+Also, check [this video over here](https://youtu.be/3cGtA__dKUc), where I talk about the differences between Classic and YAML pipelines for both Build and Release.

 __Like, share and follow me__ 🚀 for more content: